Weather

 What to Do

-Another good place for diverse outdoor activities is Baños, where you can try mountain-biking, bungee-jumping or bathing in natural thermal pools.
+Another good place for diverse outdoor activities is Baños, where you can try mountain biking, bungee jumping, or bathing in natural thermal pools.

 Oriente/Amazon: The smaller tributaries that are fun to explore by canoe have often dried up in the Cuyabeno Reserve.
 But this can be the perfect time to explore the jungle on its pathways.
 Some of these lead to canopy walkways that are great for watching the forest from above.
-You also see different wildlife: that which lives on or in the trees, such as snakes and spiders!
+You also see different wildlife: animals that live on or in the trees, such as snakes and spiders!

-Then, of course, there are the boat trips to Isla de la Plata, where whale sightings are common at this time and where much of the same wildlife visible in the Galapagos can be seen.
+Then, of course, there are the boat trips to Isla de la Plata, where whale sightings are common at this time and where much of the same wildlife visible in the Galápagos can be seen.

 More Helpful Information